1Avalon/SV-GPT-Palette-Creator/README.md

 # IMPORTANT

 I have tested it a bit and I **can't tell** if the AI can generate **proper palettes** for everything.
-It's not working bad for hair though.
-The AI often creates **imperfect** palettes, means you most likely have to recreate it a bit.
+The AI often creates **imperfect** palettes, means you most likely have to recreate it a few times.
 Even though it sometimes might work, it's still important to **not completely rely on it**.

 Generally, it's just better to **create** your **own palettes**.
 This project was just made out of boredom.